ARPOISE/ARpoise/php/dir/README.md

 The Arpoise-Directory entry lists all **layers** that are serviced by the ARpoise app client, and for each layer specifies a base GPS position that defines the area of the world in which the layer is visible.
 (What if it should be visible in several areas of the world???)

-To add a new layer, click on the "New Layer" link.
+To add a new layer, click on the "New Layer" link above the list of current layers.

 ![DirectoryImg0a](/images/Directory0a.png)

 .
 ### Screen Shot: Add new layer

-Click create ...
+In the next screen just click on "Create" ...

 ![DirectoryImg0b](/images/Directory0b.png)